energiezwerg/smarthome/doc/source/logics.rst

 ------------

 Logics itself are just scripts written in Python and they reside in subdirectory ``logics/``.
-All logics are configured within ``etc/logic.conf``.
+All logics are configured within ``etc/logic.conf`` (deprecated) or starting with SmartHomeNG 1.3 ``etc/logic.yaml``.
 The configuration file tells SmartHomeNG when to execute a certain logic script.

 The following sample configuration file defines four logic scripts for use by SmartHomeNG.
 The first logic script resides in ``logics/InitSmartHomeNG.py``.
 The attribute ``crontab = init`` tells SmartHomeNG